-- Mass Effect 2 gives geth party member Legion a massive hole through his chest, visible from almost all angles, so the player can distinguish him from his hostile cousins at a glance and avoid friendly fire incidents.
+- Mass Effect 2 gives geth party member Legion a massive hole through his chest, visible from almost all angles and a chunk of Shepard's N7 armor recovered from the wreckage of the original Normandy welded to his chest, so the player can distinguish him from his hostile cousins at a glance and avoid friendly fire incidents.

 - Despite being very much a Improbably Female Cast, it's possible to tell nearly every member of the Touhou cast apart by their silhouette, as demonstrated in this video.

 - Every single Robot Master in the Mega Man series is designed with a distinct body, which helps a lot when you consider how they tend to have similar faces.
 Many can also be told apart by their silhouettes (much like the Touhou example above), if 9 and 10's promo videos are any indication.

 - Halo: Reach gives Noble Team distinctive appearances beyond the striking colors sported by some major SPARTA Ns in other parts of the series and the armor customization seen in different games.
 Jorge towers over his teammates, Kat's scrawny prosthetic arm is always exposed and Emile's visor (never open in-game) sports a sinister skull while Jun is the only one with anything approximating a sensible camo pattern (makes sense due to his role as a sniper).
 Carter and Noble Six are the only members whose armor is remotely standard issue and Six is the viewpoint character.

 - Due to their unique accessories, and the careful design of their fur and tails, no two characters in Bittersweet Candy Bowl have the same silhouette.
 Without, however, a few look rather similar - this is most notably played with when Sandy is finally introduced on-screen in the present.